 1. Superficial Charm & Charisma

 Psychopaths can be very charming, charismatic, and persuasive people.
-This can be especially so with female psychopaths, who area more social and emotional than their male counterparts.
+This can be especially so with female psychopaths, who are more social and emotional than their male counterparts.
 While they lack true empathy, they are often very skilled at “faking” prosocial behaviors like flattery, kindness, and false sympathy.
-They may use these skills to get things that they want from people, but eventually they are unable to keep up the act.
-Over time, the charm and charisma will probably wear off, unmasking an underlying coldness or cruelty.1,6
+They may use these skills to get what they want from people, but eventually, they are unable to keep up with the act.
+Over time, the charm and charisma will probably wear off, unmasking an underlying coldness or cruelty.1,7

 2. Unnecessary Cruelty or a Mean Streak

-Once the superficial charm and charisma wears off, a psychopath will often demonstrate moments of cruelty or meanness.
-These may include gossip, biting comments, lashing out aggressively at others, or laughing or being entertained when they hurt or embarrass someone.
-Cruelty and meanness are hallmark signs of a psychopath, and often lead to a pattern of violating the rights of others.1,3,6
+Once the superficial charm and charisma wear off, a psychopath will often demonstrate moments of cruelty or meanness.
+These may include gossip, biting comments, lashing out aggressively at others, or being entertained when they hurt or embarrass someone.
+Cruelty and meanness are hallmark signs of a psychopath and typically lead to a pattern of violating the rights of others.1,3,7

 3. Lies, Exaggerations, & Dishonesty